 3. Recency

-Research finds that reaching out to leads quickly dramatically raises the odds of conversion.
-Recency establishes how recently a buyer has been looking to solve a problem with your solution.
+Research finds that reaching out to prospects quickly dramatically raises the odds of conversion.
+Recency establishes how recently an account has been looking to solve a problem with your solution.
 This can be measured by identifying the last active time of a particular account.

-For instance, a high-fit lead that’s repeatedly visiting your company’s G2 reviews over the past 24 hours should be prioritized over an equally high-fit lead that visited your homepage several weeks ago.
+For instance, a high-fit account that’s repeatedly visiting your company’s G2 reviews over the past 24 hours should be prioritized over an equally high-fit account that visited your homepage several weeks ago.

 4. Engagement

-For example, an organic visitor reading a “how-to” article may indicate that this account is still way up in the awareness stage as compared to a visitor from a search ad on a landing page or a visitor reading a “comparison” article.
+For example, an account reading a “what-is-xyz?” article may indicate that it is still way up in the awareness stage as compared to a visitor from a search ad on a landing page or a visitor reading a “comparison” article.

 Depending on your tech stack and the complexity of processes, the Enrichment & Prioritization steps of the process can be: